Governor Newsom Announces Appointments 3.29.22

 Le-Quyen Nguyen, 39, of Sacramento, has been appointed Deputy Secretary for Energy at the California Natural Resources Agency.
 Nguyen has been Chief of Staff to Chair David Hochschild at the California Energy Commission since 2019.
 She was Interim Chief of Staff to Vice Chair Siva Gunda at the California Energy Commission from 2021 to 2022 and Manager of the Supply Analysis Office at the California Energy Commission, Energy Assessments Division in 2019.
 Nguyen was an Advisor to Commissioner Karen Douglas at the California Energy Commission from 2015 to 2019.
 She held multiple positions at the California Energy Commission, Renewable Energy Division from 2007 to 2014, including Energy Commission Specialist III, II and I, Associate Energy Specialist and Energy Analyst.
 This position does not require Senate confirmation and the compensation is $161,400.
 Nguyen is a Democrat.

 Jonathan Moscone, 57, of San Francisco, has been appointed Director of the California Arts Council.
 Moscone has been Chief Producer of Yerba Buena Center for the Arts since 2015 and a Member of the California Arts Council since 2020.
 He was Artistic Director of the California Shakespeare Theater from 2000 to 2015.
-He is a member of the Homeless Prenatal Program Board of Directors and the board of Alice Waters’ Edible Schoolyard Project, the Chinese Culture Center’s Board of Directors and the Lorraine-Hansberry Theater Board of Directors.
+He is a member of the board of Alice Waters’ Edible Schoolyard Project, the Chinese Culture Center’s Board of Directors and the Lorraine-Hansberry Theater Board of Directors.
 Moscone earned a Master of Fine Arts degree in Directing from the Yale School of Drama.
 This position does not require Senate confirmation and the compensation is $166,428.
 Moscone is a Democrat.

 Jennifer Lim, 51, of Citrus Heights, has been appointed Deputy Director of External Affairs, Communications and Outreach at the California Department of Industrial Relations.
 Lim has been Deputy Director at the California Emergency Medical Authority since 2013.
 Lim was an Assistant Director of Legislation and Communications/Public Information Officer at the California Department of Rehabilitation from 2007 to 2013, where she was Vocational Rehabilitation Counselor, Training Officer and Americans with Disabilities Consultant from 1997 to 2000.
 Lim held several positions at the Benson Enterprises and Mourning Hope from 1997 to 2007, including Consultant and Executive Director.
 She was a Research Publications Specialist/Public Information Officer at the Solano County Office of Education from 2000 to 2002.
 Lim earned a Master of Arts degree in Organizational Leadership and Human Resources from Chapman University.
 This position does not require Senate confirmation and the compensation is $134,508.
 Lim is registered without party preference.